Starnodes2024/StarnodesImageManager/README.md

 - **Dimension Presets**: Quickly find images matching standard resolutions (HD, 4K, etc.)
 - **Multiple Themes**: Choose from 12 different visual styles

-## Known Bugs in 1.0.0
--when importing a database from a backup merge isn´t working at the moment. please use option: remove

 ## Getting Started